 - Sales comparison approach – a comparison of your house to similar homes

-- Cost approach to value – how much would it cost to build a new home from scratch with the same features on the same plot of land.
+- Cost approach to value – the cost to build a new home from scratch with the same features on the same plot of land

 When do appraisals matter?

 An appraisal is required by a lender to verify that the house is worth at least the asking price.
 Ken Dicks, the Director of Appraisal Compliance & Initiatives at Reggora, explains further: “Banks and government agencies are required by regulation to obtain appraisals or other written valuations when extending credit for real estate transactions.
 This is done to protect the banks and agencies from taking on collateral risk, in the sense that they would not want to extend a loan that is worth more than the property itself.“

 So, what happens if there’s a difference in a property’s market value vs. appraised value in your real estate transaction?